Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Background and Related Work

-HCI research has documented numerous social phenomena that arise when people interact with technology in public contexts, such as public displays~\cite{Hara2008Understanding}, and public installation~\cite{Balestrini2016Jokebox}.
-Among these are the honeypot effect~\cite{wouters2016uncovering}, where an initial user attracts onlookers and encourages them to engage; showmanship and performance, where users become aware of an audience and amplify their actions ~\cite{Benford2011Performing,Peltonen2008Mine,Reeves2005Designinga}; social mirroring, in which newcomers imitate observed behaviors~\cite{Peltonen2008Mine}.
-Researchers have also noted social discomfort~\cite{Benford2012Uncomfortable}, social facilitation (improved performance in front of others)~\cite{Peltonen2008Mine,Miller2019Social}, social awkwardness~\cite{Huggard2013Musical,Press2023Humorous}, and inhibition (anxiety or reluctance to participate publicly)~\cite{Miller2019Social}.
+Informed by such studies, HCI has developed conceptual frameworks for thinking about designing for interaction in public, including research in the wild \cite{Chamberlain2012Research}, performance-led research \cite{Benford2013Performance}, and design considerations of bystanders and spectators in public interactions \cite{Reeves2005Designing,Reeves2011Designing}.
+These approaches have been instrumental in understanding and shaping user experiences in outdoor settings.
+Meanwhile, HCI research has documented numerous social phenomena that arise when people interact with technology in public contexts, such as public displays~\cite{Hara2008Understanding} and public installations~\cite{Balestrini2016Jokebox}.
+Among these are the honeypot effect~\cite{Wouters2016Uncovering}, where an initial user attracts onlookers and encourages them to engage; showmanship and performance, where users become aware of an audience and amplify their actions ~\cite{Benford2011Performing,Peltonen2008Mine,Reeves2005Designing}; social mirroring, in which newcomers imitate observed behaviors~\cite{Peltonen2008Mine}.
+Researchers have also noted social discomfort~\cite{Benford2012Uncomfortable}, social facilitation (improved performance in front of others)~\cite{Peltonen2008Mine,Miller2019Social}, social awkwardness~\cite{Stefanidi2025Youre,Deterding2018Alibis,Huggard2013Musical,Press2023Humorous}, and inhibition (anxiety or reluctance to participate publicly)~\cite{Miller2019Social}.